yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 # STAN: Spatial-Temporal-Attention-Network-for-Next-Location-Recommendation
 Update!
-The paper is accepted by the Web conference 2021. https://arxiv.org/abs/2102.04095
+The paper is accepted by the Web conference 2021.
+Paper: https://arxiv.org/abs/2102.04095.
+Oral: https://www.youtube.com/watch?v=ajNzESvOvzs.

 Author Reply:
 Thank you for your interest in our work!
 Before asking questions regarding the codes or the paper, I strongly recommend you to read the FAQ first.